google/model-viewer/packages/render-fidelity-tools/README.md

 % npm run test -- --scenario=texture --quiet
 ```

-*NOTE: In the above example, the `--` is required to separate the arguments to `npm run update-screenshots` from the arguments to the script itself.*
+*NOTE: In the above example, the `--` is required to separate the arguments to `npm run test` from the arguments to the script itself.*

 After running `npm run test`, you can look at the results by starting a local web server (e.g. `npx http-server`) in this folder, then opening `test/results-viewer.html` in a browser.

-### Update Screenshots CLI
+### Render Goldens CLI

-For `npm run update-screenshots`, we support these command line options:
+For `npm run render-goldens`, we support these command line options:

 Command            | Default             | Description
 --------------------|----------- | -----------